vmware/vic-product/docs/user_doc/vic_cloud_admin/add_cloud_admins.md

 5. Select the check box next to the user in the table and click **Assign Admin Role**.

 	The user is now a Cloud administrator for vSphere Integrated Containers.
-You can use the same workflow to unassign the role to a current cloud administrator user or group.
+You can use the same workflow to unassign the role from a current cloud administrator user or group.

 **What to Do Next**